 4. Apple Cider Vinegar & Oatmeal Mask for Exfoliation

 Apple cider vinegar provides gentle exfoliation for all skin types.
-This oatmeal and ACV combination helps draw out excess oil and remove any dead skin cells that may be sitting atop the surface of the skin.
+This oatmeal and ACV combination helps draw out excess oil and removes any dead skin cells that may be sitting atop the surface of the skin.

 - 1 teaspoon apple cider vinegar